 - children ages 12 years and older with childhood obesity (a BMI that’s in the 95th percentile or higher for their age and sex*)

-For information about the dosage of Wegovy, including a dosing chart and how to inject the drug, keep reading.
+Keep reading for specific information about the dosage of Wegovy, including its strengths and how to use the medication.
 For a comprehensive look at Wegovy, see this article.

 * Sex and gender exist on spectrums.
 Use of this term refers to sex assigned at birth.

 Below is detailed information about dosage and administration for Wegovy.